-HC5: 2 Holloway Road and 4 Highbury Crescent Address 2 Holloway Road, N7 8JL and 4 Highbury Crescent, London, N5 1RN Ownership Approximate size of site Folgate Estates Limited 986sqm Current/previous use Retail (A1) and residential (C3) How the site was identified and relevant planning history Pre-application discussions Allocation and justification Mixed use commerical and residential redevelopment.
-Retail frontage onto Holloway to be retained.
+Address 2 Holloway Road, N7 8JL and 4 Highbury Crescent,

+London, N5 1RN

+Ownership Folgate Estates Limited

+Current/previous use Retail and residential (C3)

+Mixed use commercial and residential redevelopment.
+Retail frontage onto Holloway Road to be retained.
 Any proposal should include business floorspace.

-Site designations and constraints Highbury Corner Priority Employment Location Highbury Fields Conservation Area Adjacent to Highbury Fields Metropolitan Open Land Adjacent to Grade II listed buildings at 3 Highbury Crescent Partially within Lower Holloway Local Shopping Area Development considerations Development should be sensitively designed with regard to the Grade II listed building that adjoins the site.
-There is an opportunity to remove the car park and build out to the existing building line, to create a continuous, active frontage along Holloway Road.
-Comprehensive development including this site and adjacent sites could give greater scope for development in order to deliver Local Plan objectives.
-Upgrades to the wastewater network may be required as a result development on this site (including as a result of cumulative impacts).
+- Highbury Corner Priority Employment Location. - Highbury Fields Conservation Area. - Adjacent to Highbury Fields Metropolitan Open Land. - Adjacent to Grade II listed buildings at 3 Highbury Crescent. - Partially within Lower Holloway Local Shopping Area.

+Development should be sensitively designed with regard to the Grade II listed building that adjoins the site.

+- There is an opportunity to remove the car park and build out to the existing building line, to create a continuous, active frontage along Holloway Road. - Comprehensive development including this site and adjacent sites could give greater scope for development in order to deliver Local Plan objectives. - Upgrades to the wastewater network may be required as a result of development on this site (including as a result of cumulative impacts).
 Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists, including providing information on the phasing of any proposed new housing.
-Estimated timescale 2021/22-2025/26

-HC6: Land adjacent to 40-44 Holloway Road Address Land adjacent to 40-44 Holloway Road, N7 8JL Ownership Folgate Estates Limited Approximate size of site 250sqm Current/previous use Vacant land How the site was identified and relevant planning history Pre-application discussions Allocation and Business-led development in line with Priority Employment justification Location designation.
-Site designations and constraints Highbury Corner Priority Employment Location Grade II listed buildings to rear of the site, at 11-12 Highbury Crescent Development considerations An active frontage should be provided at ground floor level.
-Upgrades to the wastewater network may be required as a result development on this site (including as a result of cumulative impacts).
+Address Land adjacent to 40-44 Holloway Road, N7 8JL

+Ownership Folgate Estates Limited

+Current/previous use Vacant land

+Business-led development in line with Priority Employment Location designation.

+- Highbury Corner Priority Employment Location. - Grade II listed buildings to rear of the site, at 11-12 Highbury Crescent.

+- An active frontage should be provided at ground floor level. - Upgrades to the wastewater network may be required as a result of development on this site (including as a result of cumulative impacts).
 Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists.